 Patients who underwent pancreaticoduodenectomy for benign and malignant pathology of the periampullary region or pancreatic head between February 2019 and February 2021 were included in the prospective observational study.
-The pancreatic attenuation index was measured in the neck of the pancreas by marking regions of interest in the preoperative non-contrast computed tomography (CT), and the pancreatic enhancement ratio was measured during the contrast phase of the CT abdomen.
+The PAI was measured in the neck of the pancreas by marking regions of interest in the preoperative non-contrast computed tomography (CT), and the PER was measured during the contrast phase of the CT abdomen.
 Preoperative pancreatic neck CT indices were correlated with histopathological evaluation of Fibrosis score and the fat fraction of the pancreatic neck and clinically relevant postoperative pancreatic fistula.